 The Media, Entertainment & Arts Alliance – which includes Actors Equity – is the union and professional organisation that covers everyone in the media, entertainment, sports and arts industries.
 Our members include people working in television, radio, theatre and film, entertainment venues and recreation grounds, as journalists, actors, dancers, sportspeople, cartoonists and photographers, orchestral and opera performers, as well as people working in public relations, advertising, book publishing and website production.
 You can find out more about MEAA here.

-The National Performers Committee is comprised of professional performers from Australia and New Zealand.
+The National Performers Committee is comprised of professional performers from across the country.
 Selected by members of Actors Equity in a secret ballot, the National Performers Committee represents their fellow performers on the issues affecting their industry.
 At regular meetings the Committee discusses leading industrial and professional issues and the best course of action to take to ensure a strong and vibrant entertainment industry and a safe and fair workplace for performers.
 The current committee follows.